 The parasympathetic nervous system is often described as the rest and digest part of the autonomic nervous system.
 Atropine works by blocking this action.

-The autonomic nervous system is a control system that acts mostly unconsciously as it regulates bodily functions, such as the heart rate, respiratory rate, pupillary response, digestion, urination, and sexual arousal.
+The autonomic nervous system is a control system that acts mostly unconsciously as it regulates bodily functions, such as the heart rate, respiratory rate, pupillary response, digestion, urination, and arousal.

 Now let's take a look at some indications for atropine.